 Thank you!

-STUDENT:

-By signing the form below, I acknowledge that I have read and I fully understand the engineering laboratory safety guidelines.
-I will abide by them at all times and be responsible for my actions.
+STUDENT: By signing the form below, I acknowledge that I have read and I engineering laboratory safety guidelines.
+I will abide by them at a my actions.

-Print Name:
+Print Name: -

-Student Signature:] Date: 8
+Student Signature: Date:

 PARENT:

-By signing the form below, I acknowledge that I have read and I fully understand the engineering laboratory guidelines.
-I will reiterate the importance of following the safety rules and guidelines outlined above to my child.
+By signing the form below, I acknowledge that I have read and I engineering laboratory guidelines.
+I will reiterate the importance and guidelines outlined above to my child. •

+Print Name: -

 Parent Signature: Date: